gradecam/nodejs-rest-queue/README.md

-rest-queue
+restQ
 ==========

-A simple RESTful job queue built on Node.js and mongoDB.
+A RESTful job queue implemented in [express](http://expressjs.com).
+The default implementation utilzes [Mongoose](http://mongoosejs.com) models as a model controller.